 Blair is a Psychological Associate (candidacy) with the Psychological Association of Manitoba, a sessional instructor at the University of British Columbia, Okanagan, and is registered with the Canadian Counselling and Psychotherapy Association.
-Her work is about being in contribution, it draws from Clinical, Forensic, Depth and Gestalt Psychology, with a focus on how power, identity, and adaptation take shape in the body and in relationship.
-She is interested in cultivating direct contact with physical, emotional, and relational experience, and in what becomes possible in the greater community when that contact is sustained rather than avoided, managed, or split off.
+Her work is about being in contribution, it draws from Transpersonal, Clinical, Forensic, Depth and Gestalt Psychology, with a focus on how power dynamics, identity, and adaptation take shape in the body and in relationship.
+She is interested in cultivating direct contact with physical, emotional, and relational experience, and in what becomes possible in the greater community when that contact is sustained rather than managed or split off.

 ^